davegimo/RemoteControlService/README.md

 + send photo : it will send the current snapshot
 + start : webcam will start recording up to 30 seconds
 + stop : webcam stops recording and sends the video to the chat

+## User-Evaluation

+The evaluation has been performed with six people.
+We explained the main task and let them try the Telegram interface.
+Even if not all of them had already used Telegram bots, the managed to carry on the two functions, recording a video or getting a snapshot.
+In particular, they appreciated the fact that they could benefit of this service inside a famous communication platform, such as Telegram.

 # Project Members - Contacts
 + Linkedin: [Davide Gimondo](https://www.linkedin.com/in/davegimo/)